ComplicatedPhenomenon/Fortran_Takeoff/modern_fotran/README.md

 * It helps to hide  implementation details (and makes it close to OOP)
 * Define generic procedures and custom operators.
+###  Why should subroutine and function be wrapped into module?
+From my limited experience, I think it reduce reductant.

 ## statement
 Fortran statements supported by the gcc compiler.